What Are The Sexual Harassment Training NY Penalties For Non-Compliance?

 Table of Contents

-An HR director once described a wake-up call after a routine audit.
+An HR director once described a wake-up call after what was supposed to be a routine audit.
 Training logs were sparse, policies were outdated, and a single complaint revealed gaps across the company.
-Within weeks, leadership shifted from “we meant to do it” to a consistent program with clear records.
-That pivot matters because Sexual Harassment Training NY rules carry real legal and business risk when employers skip them.
+Within weeks, leadership moved from “we meant to do it” to a consistent program with clear records.
+That kind of shift matters because New York’s sexual harassment training rules carry real legal and business risk when employers skip them or treat them as a checkbox.

 New York City can impose civil penalties under the NYC Human Rights Law.
-For willful violations, the Commission may levy fines of up to $250,000 and can also order training, policy updates, and other remedial measures.
-These powers apply broadly to discriminatory practices, which include failures tied to harassment prevention and training.
+For willful violations, the NYC Commission on Human Rights may levy penalties of up to $250,000 and can also order training, policy updates, and other corrective remedies.
+These powers apply broadly to discriminatory practices, which include failures tied to harassment prevention, training, and related obligations.

 NYC Scope And Enforcement In Plain Language

-NYC requires annual training for employers with 15 or more workers or at least one domestic worker, as well as posting a notice and providing a fact sheet.
-The Commission’s online course is available in Spanish and can satisfy both the City and the State when paired with your internal procedures.
-Employers should retain training records for a minimum of three years.
-The agency can order policy fixes, mandatory training, damages, and civil penalties.
+The NYC Commission’s online course is available in Spanish and can satisfy both City and State content requirements when paired with your internal procedures.
+During an investigation, the agency can order policy changes, mandatory training, damages to complainants, and civil penalties.

 A Real Case That Shows The Ceiling

-Recent Commission decisions demonstrate the high level of remedies that can be imposed.
-In one matter, respondents were ordered to pay hundreds of thousands of dollars in emotional distress damages alongside a $250,000 civil penalty, with mandated training.
-While facts differ case by case, the order illustrates the upper range when investigators find violations.
+Recent Commission decisions demonstrate the high remedies that can be imposed when violations are serious.
+In one matter, respondents were ordered to pay hundreds of thousands of dollars in emotional distress damages, a $250,000 civil penalty, and to complete mandated training.

 What State Law Expects

-New York State Labor Law §201-g requires every employer to adopt a written sexual harassment prevention policy and provide annual interactive training.
-The State publishes a model policy and model training.
-Employers may use these materials or their own, provided they meet the minimum standards, including interactivity and clear examples delivered in the languages their teams need.
+New York State Labor Law §201-g requires every employer to adopt a written sexual harassment prevention policy and to provide annual interactive training.
+The State publishes a model policy and model training that employers may use or adapt.

 What State-Level Consequences Look Like